zhmcclient/python-zhmcclient/docs/development.rst

       add text for any known issues you want users to know about.
     * Remove all empty list items.

-5. Commit your changes and push the topic branch to the remote repo:
+6. Commit your changes and push the topic branch to the remote repo:

     .. code-block:: sh

         git commit -asm "Release ${MNU}"
         git push --set-upstream origin release_${MNU}

-6. On GitHub, create a Pull Request for branch ``release_M.N.U``.
+7. On GitHub, create a Pull Request for branch ``release_M.N.U``.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
 When releasing based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

+    Set the milestone of that PR to version ``M.N.U``.

+    This PR should normally be set to be reviewed by at least one of the maintainers.

     The PR creation will cause the "test" workflow to run.
 That workflow runs tests for all defined environments, since it discovers by the branch name that this is a PR for a release.

-7. On GitHub, once the checks for that Pull Request have succeeded, merge the Pull Request (no review is needed).
+8. On GitHub, once the checks for that Pull Request have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

     If the PR did not succeed, fix the issues.

-8. On GitHub, close milestone ``M.N.U``.
+9. On GitHub, close milestone ``M.N.U``.

     Verify that the milestone has no open items anymore.
 If it does have open items, investigate why and fix.
+If the milestone does not have open items anymore, close the milestone.

-9. Publish the package
+10. Publish the package

     .. code-block:: sh